Dnkfff/Graph/README.md

-## Graph labs 🧩

-Oratores, bellatores, laboratores
+## Oratores, bellatores, laboratores 🧩

-## To see labs, press this buttons 🎮
+Graph, to see first, press this button

-Disct labs
+## Disct math labs 🎭